SPQRTeam/spqr2023/README.md

   * Enter in the RoboCup folder - `$ cd RoboCup`
   * Execute the command to clone - `$ git clone https://github.com/SPQRTeam/spqrnao2023.git`

-To learn more about git read this [page](http://www.codeschool.com/courses/try-git).

 ### Install OpenCV 3.4